 You may see Goofy, Pluto, Chip and Dale, and Minnie Mouse.
 As with all character dining the appearance of specific characters is not guaranteed.

-The brunch menu has pretty standard breakfast offerings.
+The Goofy’s Kitchen brunch menu has pretty standard breakfast offerings.
 The Mickey Pancakes are always a big hit.
 Goofys Kitchen Peanut Butter Pizza is probably best left for the kids to try!
 It’s the only place you will find it – probably for good reason.

-The cost of brunch at Goofy’s Kitchen is $33 for adults and $21 for children aged 3 to 9.
+The cost of a Disneyland character brunch at Goofy’s Kitchen is $33 for adults and $21 for children aged 3 to 9.
 The cost of dinner is $39 for adults and $23 for children.

 The Chip n Dale Critter Breakfast at Storytellers Cafe

 We think that Storytellers Cafe is one of the best restaurants at the Disneyland Resort.
-It is located inside the Disney Grand Californian Hotel an is well out of the way of the hustle and bustle of the theme parks.
-This only offers character dining at breakfast.
+It is located inside the Disney Grand Californian Hotel.
+It is well out of the way of the hustle and bustle of the theme parks.
+Storytellers cafe only offers character dining at breakfast.
 There is a buffet and and a la carte menu in the evening, but no characters appear.